ronaldtony007/Lip-Net-Capstone-Project/README.md

 # Lip-Net-Capstone-Project

-This project has some prerequesites before running the scripts, i.e., Certain libraries need to be installed:
+This project has some prerequisites before running the scripts, i.e., Certain libraries need to be installed:

 1) sudo apt-get install build-essential cmake
 2) sudo apt-get install libgtk-3-dev